DevMountain/iOS-Public/Afternoon Projects/Unit 3 - Networking/Day 1/README.md

 ## Setup

-* `fork` and `clone` this [student](https://github.com/DevMountain/iOS-Student) repository from GitHub
+* If you haven't already, `fork` and `clone` this [student](https://github.com/DevMountain/iOS-Student) repository from GitHub
 * Open the `Post.xcodeproj` in the `Afternoon Projects/Unit 3 - Networking/Day 1 & 2/Post` folder

 ## Step One - Model Objects

 ### Summary

-In this step, you will create your `Post` Model object, give it stored properties and a memberwise initializer.
+In this step, you will create your `Post` model object, give it stored properties and a memberwise initializer.

 ### Instructions